wrr/rack-wwwhisper/heroku-doc.md

     :::ruby
     gem 'rack-wwwhisper', '~> 1.0'

-Update application dependencies with bundler.
+And then update application dependencies with bundler.

     :::term
     $ bundle install